 Licence or medical certificate?

 You are not licensed?
-A medical certificate of no contraindication to the practice of cycling in competition dating less than one year is MANDATORY.
+A medical certificate stating that you are not contraindicated for competitive cycling that is less than one year old is MANDATORY.
 Model.
 Without a valid medical certificate, you will be refused the withdrawal of your race number.
 No liability waiver will be accepted.